kj-jondell/Diabetes-Synth/readme.md

 # Glucose Level Wavetable Synthesizer
 A wavetable-synthesizer using blood glucose levels as periodic waveforms.
 Controllable using MIDI.
+The program is divided into a converter -- converting the glucose level data into wavetable samples -- and a controller (interfacing the underlying SuperCollider synth).

 ## Glucose Level Data Converter
 ### Usable data